daltonkdwyer/Plntry_rccar1/Readme3_RasberryPi.md

-This readme shows you how to set up a Rasberry pi.
+0. SUMMARY

-There are four components to setting up the Pi:
+    Chapters:
     1. Downloading dependencies
     2. Run Flask server on a local terminal on bootup
     3. Run Ngrok on bootup.
 The Flask server runs locally (127.0.0.1:5000), and it will need to be exposed to a public IP address
     4. Making Chromium (the Pi's browser) autoboot and go to the right Plntry URL (Sidenote: it is very unclear why you are using three different methods of autostarting a terminal on bootup)

     Firstly, hopefully you can just download the pre-existing image from the current SD card:
         1. [PLACEHOLDER]
             a.
 COME BACK TO THIS: Wipe the last SD card, and practice re-imaging with the current one
             b.
 And obvi, store the processed image somewhere (Gdrive) so the next person can just download it
         2. If not, you will need to download the Rasberry Pi imager to install Rasbian (the Raspberry Pi OS) onto your SD card.
             a.
 Find the instructions here: https://www.raspberrypi.com/documentation/computers/getting-started.html
             b.
-But if you just want to skip to getting the imager, it is here: https://www.raspberrypi.com/software/
+But if you just want to skip to getting the imager, it is here: https://www.raspberrypi.com/software/`

 NOTE!!!: You should try to keep the pi's username as 'pi'.
 In one case you switched to daltonkdwyer, and now can't change back, which is a pain.
 Pay attention to this in the rest of the tutorial (you've called it out when it's needed)

-STEP 1: Downloading dependencies
+1. DOWNLOAD DEPENDENCIES

     1. This part shouldn't be too hard.
 Can do it from any folder
         a. |pip3 install flask_socketio
         b. (anything else?)

-STEP 2: Run Flask Websockets Server at startup
+2. RUN FLASK WEBSOCKET SERVER ON BOOTUP

     1. You make a Flask server run on a local terminal when the Pi boots up
         a) Tutorial here: https://learn.sparkfun.com/tutorials/how-to-run-a-raspberry-pi-program-on-startup#method-3-systemd
         b) You will use option 3: "systemd"